DIYbiosphere/sphere/docs/about/community.md

 - A solid track record of being constructive and helpful
 - Significant contributions to the project’s goal, in any form
 - Willingness to dedicate some time to improving DIYbiosphere

-{% include help.html title="Members have more writing privileges and Teams define roles and topics" text="Anyone can contribute, but by joining as a Member and Team member, you can get more involved in the development of the project and you require less steps to contribute.
-Ask to [join][join]!" %}